gbroiles/redditwipe/README.md

 # redditwipe
 Python GUI to overwrite, then delete Reddit comments/submissions

+Content is edited to garbage text twice, *then* deleted, so that hopefully "undeleted" information will reflect the garbage text, not the actual text.

 Intended for Python 3.
 Developed (so far) on Windows, but should run with minimal or no changes on OS X and Linux (thanks, wxPython!)

 Adapted from